Gäufelden: Geography

 Gäufelden is located in the upper Gäu about seven kilometres from Herrenberg and just as far from Nagold.
 The local subdistrict extends from 390 to 545 metres above sea level.

+The municipality of Gäufelden is situated in the southwestern corner of the Böblingen district, sharing its eastern border with the district of Tübingen.

+The highest elevation is located in the north-west, standing at 544.95 m, while the lowest point can be found to the north-east at 381.50 m.